GuWiNeR/FAR-OSR-Calculator-Program-for-Bangkok-Land-Use./README.md

 # FAR/OSR-Calculator-Program-for-Bangkok-Land-Use.
 This program is designed to calculate the Floor Area Ratio (FAR) and Open Space Ratio (OSR) for land use projects in Bangkok.
-It allows users to input project details, calculate FAR and OSR based on zoning regulations, and compare different projects.
+It allows users to input project details, calculate FAR and OSR based on zoning regulations, and compare different projects. using streamlit as a tool for user interface data calculation

 ---